 Furetank orders new climate friendly tanker for a green fleet

 Furetank has signed a contract for a new dual-fuel tanker.
-It will become number nine in the Vinga series of globally top-performing sister vessels when it comes to energy efficiency and climate footprint.
+It will become number nine in the Vinga series of globally top-performing sister vessels when it comes to energy efficiency and climate footprint, according to the company's release.

 The 17,999 dwt vessel will be build by China Merchants Jinling Shipyard in Yangzhou (former AVIC).
 It is the latest contribution to the series of eight sister vessels designed with special focus on minimal impact on the environment.
 Furetank owns four of them and commercially operates all.